yuvalmGS/gigaspaces-wiki-jekyll/xap97net/space-filter-demo.markdown

 # Message Censorship Method Names Filter

 This filter is implemented using method names to mark the filter operation methods.
-This filter is based on the [Method name-based SpaceFilterOperationDelegate|SpaceFilterOperationDelegate#Method name based implementation].
+This filter is based on the depanlinkMethod name-based SpaceFilterOperationDelegatetengahlink./spacefilteroperationdelegate.html#Method name based implementationbelakanglink.

 {% highlight java %}